pypa/pip/docs/html/installation.md

 also means that the process would not access the internet.
 ```

-More details about how {mod}`ensurepip` works and can be used, is available in
+More details about how {mod}`ensurepip` works and how it can be used, is
-the standard library documentation.
+available in the standard library documentation.

 ### Using get-pip.py

-`get-pip.py` is a bootstrapper script, that is capable of installing pip in an
+`get-pip.py` is a Python script for installing pip in an environment.
+It uses
+a bundled copy of pip to install pip.

-environment.
-To install pip using `get-pip.py`, you'll want to:
+To use `get-pip.py`, you'll want to:

 - Download the `get-pip.py` script, from <https://bootstrap.pypa.io/get-pip.py>.